CazB67/employee-tracker/README.md

 6. [Licence](#License)

 ## Installation
-1. Create a seed.sql file to pre-populate database.
+1. Create a database and seed.sql file to pre-populate database.
 2. Connect to the database from node.
 3. Create an inquirer function that provides a list of options of tasks that can be carried out.
 4. Create separate functions to carry out each of the tasks listed.